Embodying the mind

 So, what implications does this emerging line of research have, beyond delivering humanity with another dent to its collective ego?
 Well, for starters, we’d have to rephrase Descartes famous adage.
 I suggest: “I stink, therefore, I think.”

-Moreover, just as modern science has marked not only the of but also the death of the human soul, it now looks like the death knell has sounded for the metaphysical “mind”, too.
+Moreover, just as modern science has marked not only the death of God but also the death of the human soul, it now looks like the death knell has sounded for the metaphysical “mind”, too.

-In a of ‘ambient intelligence', we'll need to dedicate some effort to studying whether creating artificial that is similar to our own, will require us to create robots with bodies like ours or whether computer models simulating intelligence are enough?
+In a future of ‘ambient intelligence‘, we’ll need to dedicate some effort to studying whether creating artificial intelligence that is similar to our own, will require us to create robots with bodies like ours or whether computer models simulating intelligence are enough?
 In addition, if intelligent life elsewhere in the Universe developed in radically different physical bodies would that mean they have developed radically different forms of abstract thought or is there a common element to abstract thought, regardless of the creature developing it?

 How about future humanity itself?
-What if we radically re-engineer our bodies using genetic engineering techniques and nano-, would our cognition and perceptions vary dramatically, too?
-What kind of people will we become if we, one day, get rid of our bodies all together and upload our minds into ‘the cloud' once our bodies expire?
-Maybe this is the heaven we've obsessed over for so long about.
+What if we radically re-engineer our bodies using genetic engineering techniques and nano-technology, would our cognition and perceptions vary dramatically, too?
+What kind of people will we become if we, one day, get rid of our bodies all together and upload our minds into ‘the cloud‘ once our bodies expire?
+Maybe this is the heaven we’ve obsessed over for so long about.